 The Dangers of Casual Cocaine UseReading Time: 6 minutes

 Is there really such a thing as casual cocaine use?
-Because of cocaine’s powerful impact on brain functioning, it’s highly addictive both psychologically and physiologically.
-Young adults who use the drug occasionally with friends may not be aware of the short- and long-term effects of cocaine on the body and mind.
+Because of cocaine’s powerful impact on brain functioning, it is highly addictive both psychologically and physiologically.
+Young adults who use the drug occasionally with friends may not be aware of the dangers of cocaine, including both short- and long-term effects of cocaine on the body and mind.
 So-called casual cocaine use not only has the potential to lead to addiction, but can also be life threatening.

-While marijuana and alcohol are more commonly used among young adults, cocaine is steadily trending upward.
+While marijuana and alcohol are more commonly used among young adults, cocaine abuse and cocaine addiction in young adults are steadily trending upward.
 Results from the most recent research on nationwide drug trends shows that rates of cocaine use have been increasing among young adults over the past five years.
 They are now the highest they have been in a decade, according to the National Institute on Drug Abuse (NIDA).

 How Casual Cocaine Use Can Lead to Addiction

 Cocaine stimulates a flood of the feel-good neurotransmitter dopamine in the brain, creating intense feelings of euphoria and pleasure.
-These effects on what’s known as the limbic system can change the brain after just one use, and catalyze strong cravings for the drug.
+One of the biggest dangers of cocaine is how easily it can develop into addiction.
+The drug can change the brain after just one use, catalyzing strong cravings.
 Hence, what begins as casual cocaine use can quickly increase to regular usage and then to a substance use disorder.

 In addition to its immediate effects, cocaine appears to create long-lasting changes in the structure and function of the brain.
 Over time, these changes affect gene expression and nerve cell structure.
-Moreover, the prefrontal cortex—the part of the brain that weighs risk and makes informed decisions—becomes impaired by ongoing use, further increasing the risk of addiction.
+Moreover, the prefrontal cortex—the part of the brain that weighs risk and makes informed decisions—becomes impaired by ongoing use, further increasing the risk of cocaine addiction in young adults.
 As an individual’s tolerance increases and they use more and more of the drug, the effects on the brain also increase.